EZCodeLanguage/EZCode-Projects/README.md

 # EZCode Projects

-This **Repository** is specifically for EZCode projects.
-The projects made use [EZCode](https://github.com/JBrosDevelopment/EZCode) as the programming language.
-To learn more, go to the [Official Wiki](https://github.com/JBrosDevelopment/EZCode/wiki) fro EZCode.
-If you want to contribute, submit a pull request to this repository.
+Some example projects made for the programming language [EZCode](https://github.com/EZCodeLanguage).
+If you want to contribute, submit a pull request to this repository with your project in a unique folder in the root directory.
+It must contain a README and `project.json`.